Ultras Spartak: Friendships

 Between 1988 and 2006, Ultras Spartak had a mutual friendship with Baník Ostrava fans.
 Good relations and friendship still persist to this day.

 Rivalries

 Ultras Spartak hold a fierce rivalry with Ultras Slovan, the main fan group of ŠK Slovan Bratislava.
-Both Ultras have been banned multiple times in Traditional derbys.
+Both fan groups have been banned multiple times in Traditional derbys.
 In a match against Slovan in 2021, there was a full blown fight on the pitch between both ultras, with the game being cancelled and postponed.
 As a result of this incident, Spartak would have to play the next three home matches without the Ultras, with entry only allowed for children under 15 years of age.

 Ultras Spartak choreo in Traditional derby against Slovan Bratislava.

 Ideology

 Ultras Spartak are against the use of knives during games.
+The fans boycotted a 2024–25 Conference League qualifier match against Wisła Kraków because the club’s ultras did not sign the agreement that weapons should not be used in football.

 Choreography

 Ultras Spartak are well known for their choreography, it takes all night to prepare an all stand choreo, sometimes even three days.
 It is produced by volunteers in their free time.

 Ultras Spartak choreography against Fenerbahçe in the 2023-24 Conference League.